sli6/ChessProject/ChessProject-Csharp/README.md

 The following enhancement has been taken during the sprint.

 ### Improve code quality
-* extenability - add a base Piece class which can be inheried by different types of pieces.
+* expendability - add a base Piece class which can be inherited by different types of pieces.
 * readability - rename some functions based on their implementations; use meaningful names; add documentations;
 * testability - declare some properties of classes to interface which can be easily mocked.
-* resuablity - move the shared validation functions to the coordinate valiaionr which implements an interface.
+* reusability - move the shared validation functions to the coordinate validator which implements an interface.
 The validator is injected to the its consumer class as a property.

 ### Use patterns
 * polymorphism